VOLTS-VAR OPTIMISATION (VVO)

 VVO solutions provide a higher level of visibility into system operating parameters and a greater degree of control to optimize energy efficient and reliable electricity delivery.
 VVO technologies help utilities move from flying blind to operating with end-to-end instrumentation on feeders and automated optimization.
 Utilities are facing a dynamic operating landscape, a landscape that wasn’t envisioned when most electrical networks were designed.
 The increasing penetration of intermittent renewable generation sources, the increasing diversity and variability of loads are driving this volatility.
 Utilities are also running closer to the operating limits of these systems than ever before, making the ability to optimize within operating parameters extremely important.
 Successful implementation of fit for purpose VVO schemes requires good knowledge of the technical requirements, challenges and associated cost.

-The main focus of this seminar is to provide managers, engineers and technicians with the fundamental knowledge to:
+The main focus of this course is to provide managers, engineers and technicians with the fundamental knowledge to:

 - Research the current and future trend of VVO technologies on the market,